modo-studio/UnsplashKit/README.md

 }
 ```

 > The models that contain resources are, `User`, `Photo`, `Search`, `Collection`.
 These resources match the endpoints available from the API.
-If there's any new endpoint which is not supported, you can either create an issue, open a PR or contact [hello@caramba.io](mailto://hello@caramba.io)
+If there's any new endpoint which is not supported, you can either create an issue or open a PR.

 ### Source API